loraradoycheva/hedonometer-project/README.md

 - A missing rank means the word did not appear in the top 5000 most frequent words in that corpus.
+The NYT data was scored using the labMT dataset.

 ### Histogram of happiness score
 ![histogram_happs.png](figures/hedonometer_visuals/histogram_happs.png)